kinkerl/persy/sources/usage.txt

 .. warning::

    This is not very well tested and just exists "because its possible".
+This works but the guide does have an error in the setup for git-svn.
+I do not use this setup right now and if you manage to get it to work, i will update this section

 Remove the .persy directory in your homefolder.
 Start and Stop persy to generate the needed config files.